-Whether you're tasked with digging holes for fence posts, a mailbox or gardening, shoveling dirt can be a real hassle.
+Whether you're tasked with digging holes for fence posts, a mailbox, or a garden, shoveling dirt can be a real hassle.

-Earth augers make it faster and less excruciating.
+Earth augers make any of these jobs faster and less excruciating.
 They come in one-man or two-man styles, and the bits can be changed for different jobs.

-The size of the holes you need to dig and the size of the project you're working on are going to determine which kind of hole digger
+The size of the holes you need to dig and the size of the project you're working on are going to determine which kind of hole digger you need.

-These are for the big jobs.
-For example - you and a buddy are building a deck, and you need larger holes for cementing in the load-bearing posts.
+Let's imagine that you and a buddy are building a deck, and you need to dig holes for the load-bearing posts.
 The best tool for you is a two-man earth auger.

 Attachments are made for all types of augers.
 You can choose smaller or larger diameters for holes of different sizes, which will help you take on specific tasks, such as tree potting or fence post digging.

 If you need to dig a hole, you can choose all sorts of tools to use, from shovels to post hole diggers.